 Address: Stoke Rd, Bristol BS9 1FG, UK

 Nothing beats a lovely walk around Bristol to admire the cute Bristolian architecture.
-We especially love the terraced houses.
 Bristol has an eclectic combination of architectural styles, ranging from the medieval to 20th-century brutalism and beyond.
 During the mid-19th century, a style unique to the city emerged, called Bristol Byzantine.

 Constructed in 1669 Christmas Steps is a historic street in the city centre.
-There were lots of tradesmen in the area and nowadays you can still find some cute boutiques and a traditional pub.
-The steps look especially nice during the night time when the place becomes a bit eerie and atmospheric.
+There were many tradesmen in the area and nowadays, you can still find some cute boutiques and a traditional pub.
+The steps look especially nice during twilight when the place becomes a bit eerie and atmospheric.